jbiatek/BSGRulebook/rulebook.md

 10. Total the net strength of the cards (positive minus negative), taking into account any effects that modified them
 11. Determine outcome: Pass, partial pass, or fail
     - "A Second Chance" now applies if it was played
+    - Abilities that change the amount required to pass a Skill check do not change the amount required for a "partial pass".
 13. Resolve the outcome's effects
     - "Install Upgrades" now applies if it was played
 14. Discard Skill cards into their appropriate discard piles